If ever there was a marker of a community, the breadth and volume of Thanet’s LGBTQ+ meet up groups is a good one.

 Queer Fight Club

 Run by Trans Club Margate, Queer Fight Club is self defense classes for trans and queer people.
-It runs every Thursday from 6pm-7pm.
-It’s free, but book because places will be limited initially, while the team acquires equipment.
-Location details on the ticket.
+It runs every Thursday at either 5.10pm or 6pm.
+It’s free - DM organiser Zara for details and location.

 Trans Club Margate